mainjs1/MFCAuto/src/main/README.md

 });
 ```
 This method always logs in, because MFC servers won't send information for all online models until you've logged as at least a guest.

 ---

+### disconnect(): void
+Disconnects a connected client.
+If the connected socket was the only thing keeping the NodeJS event loop alive, this will have the side-effect of ending the program.

+---